August 7, 2012, was the day when I first walked on the American soil. Every immigrant to the US remembers this date verbatim.

 Today as I write this (on January 29, 2017), I've spent exactly 1,637 days in the United States.
 That's 4 years, 5 months, and 23 days in the land that has helped me to redeem myself, create multiple paradigm shifts, and most important, inspired me to embrace my inner curious child and live my truth.

-My time in America has been a series of experiments and based on those experiences, below are 101 things I f*ckin love about the USA.
+My time in America has been a series of experiments and based on those experiences, below are 101 things I love about living in the US of A.

 I. The Public Library System - When I discovered that I could check out books for free for 21 days, my instant reaction was like a kid probably feels when she gets a free unlimited pass to Disney Land.